Keram Malicki-Sánchez: Virtual reality and immersive technology

+In 2020, Keram's essays were published in two books: Handbook of Research on the Global Impacts and Roles of Immersive Media, edited by Jacquelyn Ford Morie and Kate McCallum, and Dyscorpia: Future Intersections of the Body and Technology.

 In September 2021 Malicki-Sanchez was included in the 100 Original Voices in XR list created by former Apple and Google developer Avi Bar-Zeev.

-He was awarded "Creator of the Year" at 2022 Poly Awards for WebXR development of his WebXR festivals, world design, 360 video productions, and online conference.
+He was awarded "Creator of the Year" at 2022 Poly Awards for WebXR development of these WebXR festivals, world design, 360 video productions, and online conference.

-He produced and brought VRTO back as an in-person event July 20-21st at OCAD University in Toronto, curating a conference about the current surge in text-to-image GAN art and virtual production for television.
+He produced and brought VRTO back as an in-person event 2022 through 2025 at OCAD University in Toronto, curating a conference about the current surge in text-to-image GAN art and virtual production for television, live XR performance, and representation of diverse voices in the spatial computing industry.

-Be began teaching Blender for Web3D at UCLA Extension in the fall of 2022.
+Be began teaching Blender for Web3D at UCLA Extension in the fall of 2022., which became Blender Foundations for Spatial Media in 2024, and a class on Generative artificial intelligence at UCLA Extension in the spring of 2023.

+He was the lead playtest designer on narrative cosmic horror VR experience Broken Spectre from Games by Stitch Studios which won the VR Awards Experience of the Year in 2023.

+He was recognized as an Ethical Value Awards Finalists by the national XRGuild in 2024.
+He taught co-designed and taught a 3-hour course about digital immortalization and posthumous rights and ethics, involving volumetric capture, 3D scanning, AI, voice cloning with Dr.Jaquelin Ford Morie and Greg Panos at SIGGRAPH 2024.